Tanyus Shahin: Civil war in Mount Lebanon

 The Shihab emirs requested Shahin and his men withdraw from Baabda's vicinity to avoid conflict.
 However, on 29 May, clashes occurred in the Matn village of Beit Mery between its Druze and Christian residents, which led to the participation of their respective coreligionists from other villages in the vicinity.
 By 30 May, the Druze had defeated the Keserwan fighters in Beit Meri.
 Fighting subsequently spread throughout Matn, with 35–40 Christian villages being burned.
 According to Lebanese historian Leila Tarazi Fawaz, the Keserwan fighters proved to be undisciplined and ineffective against the more experienced, unified and better organized Druze forces.

 The fighting in Matn spread throughout Mount Lebanon and its surrounding area, becoming a civil war mainly between the Druze and the Christians, which later spilled over into other parts of Syria.
 Shahin claimed that he could raise 50,000 fighters to fight the Druze, and Christians from areas outside of Keserwan appealed for his intervention.
 However, when his men were halted by Ottoman forces in Matn, Shahin and other Maronite militia leaders largely restricted their operations to guarding their areas of origin.
 In mid-June, when Zahle, the last Christian stronghold, was besieged by the Druze, Shahin did not send reinforcements and the town fell.
 This all but consolidated a Druze victory in Mount Lebanon.
 On 29 July, under pressure from Bishop Aoun, Shahin agreed to openly declare his obedience to the Ottoman sultan.
 Although the peasants' revolt had not been directly against the Ottoman state, Shahin's declaration served as a virtual repudiation of the revolt's legitimacy.
 In his declaration, Shahin asserted that he was forced to revolt by the treacherous "men of corruption".

 Later life and death

 French-led international intervention ended the civil war and order was restored by 1861.
+The peace settlement that ended the war clearly reversed the gains of the peasants revolts: everyone was to go back to their place and to take back all their property and land as it was in the past.
+Notably, despite their opposing sides in the war, Maronite and Druze elites supported this peace treaty as they both aimed to silence the 'ignorant' (juhhal) commoners who had dominated politics, viewing it as a chance to restore elite nationalist zeal and reclaim political authority.
 Shahin's movement was in a precarious state in the war's aftermath; Shahin could not financially support his impoverished peasant partisans, the Maronite clergy was disillusioned with him, and Ottoman officialdom and the local nobility were arrayed against him.
 The Ottomans, the clergy and the nobility resolved to bring an end to Shahin's movement because it represented the last obstacle to their political reorganization of Mount Lebanon into the Mount Lebanon Mutasarrifate.
 Shahin threatened to convert to Protestantism together with his partisans if the Khazen sheikhs were restored to Keserwan, while Patriarch Massad of the Maronite Church was prepared to excommunicate Shahin and his supporters.